MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-inbound-and-outbound-internet-connectivity.md

 - Use Azure Front Door and WAF policies to provide global protection across Azure regions for inbound HTTP/S connections to a landing zone.

-- When you're using Azure Front Door and Azure Application Gateway to help protect HTTP/S apps, use WAF policies in Azure Front Door.
+- When you're using Azure Front Door and Azure Application Gateway to help protect HTTP/S applications, use WAF policies in Azure Front Door.
 Lock down Azure Application Gateway to receive traffic only from Azure Front Door.

 - If partner NVAs are required for east/west or south/north traffic protection and filtering:

   - For Virtual WAN network topologies, deploy the NVAs to a separate virtual network (for example, NVA virtual network).
 Then connect it to the regional Virtual WAN hub and to the landing zones that require access to NVAs.
 [This article](/azure/virtual-wan/virtual-wan-route-table-portal) describes the process.
   - For non-Virtual WAN network topologies, deploy the partner NVAs in the central-hub virtual network.

-- If partner NVAs are required for inbound HTTP/S connections, deploy them within a landing-zone virtual network and together with the apps that they're protecting and exposing to the internet.
+- If partner NVAs are required for inbound HTTP/S connections, deploy them within a landing-zone virtual network and together with the applications that they're protecting and exposing to the internet.

 - Use [Azure DDoS Protection Standard protection plans](/azure/virtual-network/ddos-protection-overview) to help protect all public endpoints hosted within your virtual networks.